mdn/content/files/en-us/mdn/index.md

 We invite everyone to help!
 MDN Web Docs is an open-source project and accepts contributions.
 There are many different tasks you can help with, from the simple (proof-reading and correcting typos) to the complex (writing API documentation).

-To find out how to help, visit our [Getting started with contributing](/en-US/docs/MDN/Community/Contributing/Getting_started) page.
+To find out how to help, visit our [Getting started](/en-US/docs/MDN/Community/Contributing/Getting_started) page.
 If you want to talk to us and ask questions, join the discussion on the [MDN Web Docs chat room](https://chat.mozilla.org/#/room/#mdn:mozilla.org) on [Matrix](https://wiki.mozilla.org/Matrix).

 - [Community Guidelines](/en-US/docs/MDN/Community)
     - : These guides are where to go to find out how to contribute to MDN Web Docs.
 How to help with tasks and issues, opening discussions, suggesting content and where to get help.